 The Greenland Dog is native to Greenland as their name suggests they were originally bred to work alongside man as a sled dog.
 They are very similar looking to the Siberian Husky and the Alaskan Malamute being somewhere in between the two breeds when it comes to size and height.
-They have always been highly prized in their native Greenland, although they have not been "domesticated" as such which in short, means they are not the sort of dog that would suit a first time owner.
-However, a Greenland Dog in the right hands and environment thrives in a family environment and with people who understand the specific needs of this particular Spitz-type dog.
+They have always been highly prized in their native Greenland although they have not been "domesticated" as such which in short means they are not the sort of dog that would suit first time owners.
+However a Greenland Dog in the right hands and environment thrives in a family environment and with people who understand the specific needs of this particular Spitz-type dog.

 The Greenland Dog is thought to be among the most ancient of breeds with evidence of very similar looking dogs having been taken to the Arctic regions of the world some 5000 years ago by people who made the journey to these frozen regions of the world from Siberia.
 Some remains found on the New Siberian Islands were carbon dated and established that the breed existed there some 7000 years ago.

 The Inuit tribes taught the Vikings and early European settlers to hunt and use sleds which saw them using these dogs as they explored the Arctic regions.
 This saw the Greenland becoming a valuable asset not only to the Inuit tribes but to settlers and adventurers too.

 It’s thought that the Greenland made its first appearance on UK soil in the 1750's but it was not until 1875 that a female Greenland Dog was exhibited at one of Britain’s first ever dog shows that was held in Darlington.
 She caused such a stir that her debut was reported in the Live Stock Journal and Fanciers Gazette which was published in August of the same year.
 Five years later the Greenland Dog was officially recognised by the Kennel Club as a breed in its own right.